Business Brokers - Who they are and what do they do?

 2) Structuring the method/type of sale (Asset vs Stock sale, Upfront payment vs Deferred payment, etc.)

 3) Pricing of business and valuation

-4) Drafting the offering summary which is document floated to potential buyers about the business on sale, its assets, liabilities, financials statements, etc.
+4) Drafting the offering summary which is document floated to potential buyers about the business on sale, its assets, liabilities, financial statements, etc.

 5) Marketing the offer and finding potential buyers

 6) Buyer-Seller meeting